 }'

 Amazing!
-You will get a response but this time Ollama is running in a virtual machine instead of your local machine.
+You will get a response but this time Ollama is running on a virtual machine instead of your local machine.

-What if we want to run our model in the server forever?
+What if we want to run our model on the server forever?

-Currently when we quit the virtual machine terminal we cannot call anymore our endpoint.
+Currently, when we quit the virtual machine terminal we can no longer call our endpoint.

 curl https://ollama.ai/install.sh | sh